weiyanminoo/tp/docs/DeveloperGuide.md

         Use case ends.

-**Use case: UC08 - List Wedding Events**
+**Use case: UC08 - View Wedding Events by Wedding Date**

 **MSS**

-1. User inputs the command to list wedding events
+1. User inputs the command to list wedding events sorted from closest to latest date
 2. EasyWeds shows the list of wedding events

     Use case ends.